 Lack of capacity, changes in equipment requirements and service instability in the railroad industry could increase our operating costs and reduce our ability to offer intermodal services, which could adversely affect our revenue, results of operations, and customer relationships.
 Our Intermodal segment is dependent on railroad services and their capacity to transport freight for our customers.
 We expect our dependence on railroads will continue to increase as we expand our Intermodal services.
 We compete for the availability of railroad services with other intermodal operators as well as certain industries reliant on the use of rail cars, such as oil and agricultural, whose consumption of railroad capacity has significantly fluctuated over the past several years.
 In most markets, rail service is limited to a few railroads or even a single railroad.
 Any capacity constraints, changes in equipment requirements, service problems or reduction in service by the railroads with which we have, or in the future may have, relationships is likely to increase the cost of the rail-based services we provide and reduce the reliability, timeliness, and overall attractiveness of our rail-based services, which could adversely affect our revenue, results of operations and customer relationships.
-For example, certain railroads are considering requiring intermodal freight to be transported primarily using containers as opposed to trailers on flat cars, which could impact how we operate our intermodal business.
 Furthermore, railroads are relatively free to adjust shipping rates up or down as market conditions permit.
 Price increases could result in higher costs to our customers and reduce or eliminate our ability to offer Intermodal services.
 In addition, we cannot assure you that we will be able to negotiate additional contracts with railroads to expand our capacity, add additional routes, or obtain multiple providers, which could limit our ability to provide this service.